amplience/dc-integration-middleware/docs/dev/develop-locally.md

 # Develop locally

-Developing for `dc-demostore-integration` is as easy as forking the repository, cloning it locally, and then committing and making a pull request back to the main project.
+Developing for `dc-integration-middleware` is as easy as forking the repository, cloning it locally, and then committing and making a pull request back to the main project.

 For help with specific aspects of development, see the following documents: